ZXOUD-OWNER/zio/README.md

 |libzmq|v4.3.4|MPL-2.0 lisense|
 |nlohmann::json|v3.11.3|MIT lisense|

-zio is a versatile and efficient Router middleware designed to facilitate High concurrency, high traffic scenarios.
+ZIO is a versatile and efficient Router middleware designed to facilitate High concurrency, high traffic scenarios.
 It can be used both as a core component within the Zngin engine and independently deployed for managing request forwarding and load balancing.

 https://www.zxoud.com/zio